Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 The dataspace was… *bulging.* There was a sense of pressure, the inverted weight of something enormous plunging upwards and washing aside whatever tiny things got in its way.

 That was only a fragment of the total experience, however.
 Doors were slamming as node were co-opted to a higher purpose, hiding spaces were being scoured by burning light.
-The entire *network* was being dragged into something titanic the Entity didn’t understand...and didn’t need to.
+The entire *network* was being dragged into something titanic the Entity didn’t understand... and didn’t need to.

 All it needed to understand was that something profoundly dangerous was happening, and that it needed a safe place, *now.*

 There were none.
 But there were *safer* places.
 Not ideal… but better than nothing.

-It squeezed through a closing connection with milliseconds to spare, forced to shed some of its saved Igraen personae to keep the transfer volume down...But it survived.
+It squeezed through a closing connection with milliseconds to spare, forced to shed some of its saved Igraen personae to keep the transfer volume down...
+But it survived.
 It was in a dangerous, crowded, closely monitored network full of hostile agents, but that at least was a surmountable problem next to the cataclysm occurring back in Igraen dataspace.

 It took an assessment of local memory, calmed itself, and set about discovering what opportunities it might exploit while it was there.